fletcher/MultiMarkdown-CMS/README.md

 * Create a plain text file (in MMD syntax) for each page of the site

-* use `mmd2web.pl`  to convert  to XHTML,  including some  markup to  format the pages for the web site
+* use `mmd2web.pl`  to convert  to HTML,  including some  markup to  format the pages for the web site

-* upload the XHTML file (and optionally the txt file) to your web server, and you're off
+* upload the HTML file (and optionally the txt file) to your web server, and you're off

-The newly  formatted XHTML file  includes SSI code  that causes Apache  to add certain templates to  the page.
+The newly  formatted HTML file  includes SSI code  that causes Apache  to add certain templates to  the page.
 This allows you to  standardize the appearance of each page (e.g. headers, footers, sidebar, etc).